Zettlr/zettlr-docs/docs/en/editor/markdown-compendium.md

 # Markdown Compendium

 This section is a continuation from the first-time-user’s guide.
-It contains a more comprehensive introduction to the Markdown Syntax and introduces special elements that Markdown supports.
+It contains a more comprehensive introduction to the Markdown Syntax and introduces special elements that Zettlr supports.

 ## What is Markdown?